-Rating progress towards financial inclusionBRAC has been an active supporter in the drive to facilitate universal financial access by 2020, having enabled the financial inclusion of over 6 million people in Bangladesh, Pakistan, Liberia, Sierra Leone, Tanzania, Uganda and Myanmar.
-The Center for Financial Inclusion says that in three years, the number of unbanked have dropped from 2.5 million to 2 million.
+Rating progress towards financial inclusionBRAC has been an active supporter in the drive to facilitate universal financial access by 2020, having enabled the financial inclusion of over 7 million people in Bangladesh, Pakistan, Liberia, Sierra Leone, Tanzania, Uganda and Myanmar.
+The Center for Financial Inclusion says that in three years, the number of unbanked have dropped from 2.5 billion to 2 billion.
 Read more

 Winnie the Hardware Girl